OTHERS CLEAN, WE RESTORE!

 If they’re dirty it hardly matters how great your turntable is as your needle is not touching all the detail originally pressed in the record's groove by the stamper..

-As such, Your music just won’t sound very good!
+As such, Your music just won’t sound alive and exciting, no matter the price of your sound system.

-Before playing any record, always use a Parastatic felt brush to remove dust from the surface, followed by a 2.5 m Carbon Fiber Brush with a metal case to remove static.
+Before playing any record, always use a 10 micron Parastatic felt brush to remove dust from the surface, Keeps your stylus clean.
+Then, followed by a 2.5 m Carbon Fiber Brush with a metal case to remove static.
 (Model KA-B1).

 Store records vertically in a cool dry area away from sources of heat or direct sunlight.
 With records restored, slip them into HDPE anti-static record sleeves with an alkaline sandwiched filler (not rice paper)..